 To display the preview as a full screen, click the Full screen tool at the top of the Preview pane.

-The document displays as a full screen preview.
+The document displays as a full screen preview with the drawer open.
 The following example shows the full screen preview when this is set to preview via OneDrive.

 To close the Full Screen preview, click the X in the top right-hand corner or click the Exit Full Screen tool.